divriots/style-dictionary-to-figma/README.md

 A utility that transforms a [style-dictionary](https://amzn.github.io/style-dictionary/#/) object into something [Figma Tokens plugin](https://www.figma.com/community/plugin/843461159747178978) understands.

-Used by Design Systems in [Backlight](https://backlight.dev) using design tokens in [style-dictionary](https://amzn.github.io/style-dictionary/) that can be sync into Figma via the [Figma Tokens plugin](https://www.figma.com/community/plugin/843461159747178978).
+Used by Design Systems in [Backlight](https://backlight.dev) using design tokens in [style-dictionary](https://amzn.github.io/style-dictionary/) that can be synced into Figma via the [Figma Tokens plugin](https://www.figma.com/community/plugin/843461159747178978).

 ## Features